First-Year Focus

 - NEUROSCI 206-0 - Systems and Behavioral Neuroscience

-See Allied Field web pages to identify courses that fulfill requirements for each Allied Field.
-Prerequisites are also listed in CAESAR.
+See Allied Field web pages for courses that fulfill requirements for each Allied Field.
+These courses may be taken as soon as the prerequisite is fulfilled.

 Premedical students

 It is very common for students preparing for medical school to major in Neuroscience.
 A course plan that best suits the individual student is worked out in advising.
 Most students should take no more than two CHEM, PHYSICS, BIOL_SCI, or NEUROSCI lecture courses in a given quarter.
-Beyond the first year, students planning to apply to medical school typically take Organic Chemistry in sophomore year and Physics in junior year, leaving room for only one other "science" course per quarter in these years.
-BIOL_SCI 202-0, 203-0, and 301-0 are only offered in Fall, Winter and Spring respectively.
-NEUROSCI 202-0 is currently offered in Fall and Winter, while NEUROSCI 206-0 is offered in Winter and Spring.
-See a Neuroscience adviser early to discuss schedule options.
+NEUROSCI 202-0 is offered in Fall and Winter, while NEUROSCI 206-0 is offered in Winter and Spring.
+See a Neuroscience adviser early in your first year to discuss options for sequencing STEM courses.

 ISP